scalableinternetservices/ucsb_website/_slide_src/06_vertical_and_horizontal_scaling.md

 ## Basic Idea

-* Have many servers that can server clients
+* Have many servers that can serve clients
 * Make these servers _appear_ as single endpoint to the outside world

 The users' experiences are the same regardless of which server ultimately